zumasys/docs/site/jbase/release-notes/5.7.1/pn5_60784/README.md

 would cause data to be in the wrong order.

-For example, "1001" was formated as
+For example, "1001" was formatted as

 ```
 1,001